petersen-derek/stock-analysis/README.md

 ## Results

+### Analysis
   As you can quickly see in the results below, 2017 was a much better performing year with all but one stock(TERP) showing a positive return.
 2018 was a challenging year where only two stocks showed a positive return.
-Interestingly enough, those two stocks also had 2 of the highest three daily volumes.
+Interestingly enough, those two stocks also had two of the highest three daily volumes.

-  The exectution time for the non-refactored document was over 1 second for each year whereas the refactored code completed in about a 1/3 of the time.
-Most people wouldn't notice the difference on this dataset; however, if you were to run it on the entire stock market or even 1000 tickers as opposed to 12 one would notice a significant difference in performance.
 ### Refactored Code Results:

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/90879042/135729647-c40f28a2-8434-4ac2-a80a-e177c15b528a.jpg)